Bavbe97/LAMMPSeXYZplorer/README.md

 LAMMPShade is tested and working in Python `3.11`.
 Functionality with older versions is not assured, but will be tested.

+LAMMPShade relies on the following dependencies:
+- `pandas`
+- 'matplotlib'

-LAMMPShade relies on `pandas`, be sure to have it properly installed beforehand.
+Be sure to have them properly installed beforehand.

 ## Wiki
 Work in progress